-Mr. Jekielek: Well, so Donald Henderson was the great epidemiologist who was primarily credited with the eradication of small pox, and he worked for the World Health Organization.
+Mr. Jekielek: Donald Henderson was the great epidemiologist who was primarily credited with the eradication of smallpox.
+He worked for the World Health Organization.
 His book is so brilliant.
-I mean, he went all over the world inoculating people and just a really fascinating guy, but once these computer scientists came up with a lockdown idea in 2006 and the idea that you could control a virus by shutting down schools, social distancing, putting on plexiglass, making everybody live in a box or as Carter Mecher told a journalist, Michael Lewis, in the book Premonition … Just to give you a sense of who these people are, this guy is the main influence or the reason your children weren’t able to go to school for two years.
-This is it.
+He went all over the world inoculating people, just a really fascinating guy.
+But in 2006 these computer scientists came up with this idea of a lockdown where you could control a virus by shutting down schools, social distancing, putting on plexiglass, and making everybody live in a box.
+This is similar to what Carter Mecher told the journalist, Michael Lewis, in the book Premonition.
+This guy is the main reason your children weren’t able to go to school for two years.
 This is the guy.
 His name is Carter Mecher.
-He told the journalist, Michael Lewis, that if we could shut everybody in a room alone and didn’t let them speak, we would eradicate all disease.
-That’s what he told them.
+He told the journalist, Michael Lewis, if we could shut everybody in a room alone and didn’t let them speak, we would eradicate all disease.
+That’s what he told the journalist.
 That’s what these people believe.
 They’re crazy, and there’s nothing real about that.

-Anyway, Carter Mecher was active in 2006.
-So Donald Henderson is nearing the end of his life.
-I mean, he’s had a big career and he’s a big man on the block over here in the world of epidemiology.
-He wrote an epic article in 2006 slamming everything, mask mandates, vaccine mandates, social distancing, travel restrictions, quarantines, business closures, domestic capacity restrictions, everything that we went through, and he went through them, each one of them, each one, and said, “This is not going to work.
-This is not going to work.
-This is not going to work,” and he ended the article by saying, “If you pursue this, you will discredit public health for a generation.
+Anyway, Carter Mecher was active in 2006 when Donald Henderson was nearing the end of his life.
+He had a big career and he was a big man on the block in the world of epidemiology.
+He wrote an epic article in 2006 slamming all these lockdown ideas—mask mandates, vaccine mandates, social distancing, travel restrictions, quarantines, business closures, and domestic capacity restrictions.
+He took everything that we went through with the lockdowns and went through each one of them and said, “This is not going to work, and this is not going to work, and this is not going to work.”
+He ended the article by saying, “If you pursue this, you will discredit public health for a generation.
 You will take a manageable pathogen and turn it into a catastrophe.”
-That’s what he said.
+That is what he said.

-He died in I think 2016, and I had a good friend of his, who’s a professor of epidemiology at a university I won’t name.
-Early in the lockdowns, I was talking to her on the phone and we were both weeping together like, “Look what they’re doing.
+He died in 2016.
+I talked to a good friend of his, who is a professor of epidemiology at a university that I won’t name.
+Early in the lockdowns, I was speaking to her on the phone and we were both weeping together, “Look what they’re doing.
 These are just crazy people.”
-She said to me, she said, “If Professor Henderson had been around, this never would’ve happened.”
-She said, “Unfortunately after his death, there was nobody to fill his shoes.”
+She said to me, “If Professor Henderson had been around, this never would have happened.”
+She said, “Unfortunately, after his death, there was nobody to fill his shoes.”

-I can’t help thinking this feels like an article that should be reprinted.
+I can’t help thinking this article should be reprinted.

-Mr. Tucker: It’s great.
+Mr. Tucker: Yes.
+It’s great.
 It’s a great article.
-It’s so sad we should have to say this because we learned over the course of the 20th century what to do and what not to do.
+It’s so sad we should have to say this, because we learned over the course of the 20th century what to do and what not to do.
 We did.
-Yeah, we made mistakes along the way, but pretty much we knew after 1918, when we saw that the masks didn’t work in San Francisco, the closures didn’t work in Chicago, it just made everything worse, it created conflicts between people, it caused segregation, it caused demonization of the sick, didn’t bring about good public health at all.
+Yes, we made mistakes along the way.
+But we pretty much knew after 1918, when we saw that the masks didn’t work in San Francisco, and the closures didn’t work in Chicago.
+It just made everything worse, it created conflicts between people, it caused segregation, it caused demonization of the sick, and it didn’t bring about good public health at all.

-’68-’69, same advice.
-Polio in early ’40 was a big problem for a lot of us.
-There was a lot of fear, and the president at the time was a victim of polio, and went to the polio foundation later, the March of Dimes, and said, “Listen, I want to help you raise money so we can do something about polio, get a good vaccine, get everybody vaccinated so we can get this disease,” and they said, “Thank you very much, Mr. President, but no thanks.
-We cannot afford for our desire to eradicate polio, to control polio to be perceived as a political campaign.”
-The March of Dimes,” well, later became the March of Dimes, “has to be about public health, which is not and cannot ever be about political loyalties.
-So we don’t want politicians involved ever.
+In 1968-1969, it was same advice.
+Polio in the early 1940s was a big problem for a lot of us.
+There was a lot of fear, and the president at the time was a victim of polio.
+He went to the polio foundation and said, “Listen, I want to help you raise money so we can do something about polio, get a good vaccine, and get everybody vaccinated so we can get this disease.”
+They said, “Thank you very much, Mr. President, but no thanks.
+We cannot afford for our desire to eradicate polio to be perceived as a political campaign.”
+The polio foundation, which later became the March of Dimes, said, “This has to be about public health, and cannot ever be about political loyalties.
+So, we don’t ever want politicians involved.
 That will ruin it all.”
 My God!
 Right?

-Mr. Jekielek: It’s incredible to hear that given what we know of the last few years, isn’t it?
+Mr. Jekielek: It’s incredible to hear that given what we know about the last few years.

-Now, we know the status is all over the place, but in that little period of time, they discovered state by state that red states had a greater percentage of vaccinated people and they were getting sicker.
-So this was on the front page of the New York Times, and my first thought was, and by the way, we don’t need to go into it, but almost everything is false about this analysis.
-So why are you drawing these state lines?
+Now, we know the statistics are all over the place, but in that little period of time, they discovered state by state that red states had a greater percentage of unvaccinated people and they were getting sicker.
+This was on the front page of the New York Times.
+By the way, we don’t need to go into it, but almost everything about their analysis is false.
+Why are you drawing these state lines?
 It doesn’t actually make any sense.
 They’re doing that for political reasons, right?
-The demographics of the vaccinations, much lower rates among primarily democratic voters within those red states, but we don’t need to go into all that.
+Concerning the demographics of those vaccinations, there are much lower rates among primarily Democratic voters within those red states, but we don’t need to go into all that.

-The point is New York Times is coaching the Biden administration on how to further politicize this disease, how to further stigmatize the sick, and how to blame Trump and, therefore, create a psychological association between Trump support and sickness.
-Trump’s the virus.
-You’re not getting vaccinated.
-Now, you’re sick.
+The point is New York Times is coaching the Biden administration on how to further politicize this disease, how to further stigmatize the sick, how to blame Trump and create a psychological association between Trump support and sickness.
+Trump is the virus.
+You’re not getting vaccinated, and now, you’re sick.
 If you support Trump, you’re probably going to die.
 This is it, right?
 This is powerful propaganda.

 The Biden administration seized on this within a matter of weeks.
 Incredible.
 Then you had Biden saying all this stuff, “This is a pandemic of the unvaccinated.
 It’s mostly the red states.
-It’s those red states,” and this was in the, again, the summer of 2021 when the seasonal virus is blowing around the country this way and that way, and that was true during that period of time, but of course, over the coming months, you know what happened, right?
+It’s those red states.”
+Again, this was in the summer of 2021 when the seasonal virus is blowing around the country, this way and that way, and this was true during that period of time.
+But of course, over the coming months, you know what happened.
 The red states got well and the blue states got sick.
-That’s just-

-Mr. Jekielek: Well, and what really concerned me about this is this is exactly the kind of language you see in societies that are about to go through some very serious upheaval.
-I mean, it’s something that I had studied in the past where the stages of genocide, genocide doesn’t start with people killing each other, it starts with people dehumanizing one group, dehumanizing another group.
+Mr. Jekielek: What really concerned me about this is this is exactly the kind of language you see in societies that are about to go through some very serious upheaval.
+It’s something that I had studied in the past about the stages of genocide.
+Genocide doesn’t start with people killing each other, it starts with people dehumanizing one group, then dehumanizing another group.

 Mr. Tucker: You’re so right.

-Mr. Jekielek: So watching all this stuff unfold is very problematic.
-I’m not saying that that’s where it’ll go.
-I’m saying that that’s how it has gone in the past, and we should always try to avoid it, I think.
+Mr. Jekielek: Watching all this stuff unfold is very problematic.
+I’m not saying that that’s where it will go.
+I’m saying that that’s how it has gone in the past, and we should always try to avoid it.

-Mr. Tucker: No, I think you’re saying something that’s really profound.
+Mr. Tucker: No, you’re saying something that’s really profound.
 Lockdowns were never democratic.
 They were never egalitarian.
 They were never about rights.
-They were about division, segregation, and creating caste systems and-
+They were about division, segregation, and creating caste systems.

 Mr. Jekielek: How so?
 Maybe just spell that out, if you will.

-Mr. Jekielek: Well, no, it’s funny.
-I am embarrassed to say this, but I remember looking at that sheet myself and thinking-
+Mr. Jekielek: I am embarrassed to say this, but I remember looking at that sheet myself and thinking, “Am I essential?”

 Mr. Tucker: Oh, really?

-Mr. Jekielek: “Oh, thank goodness I’m essential because otherwise, I wouldn’t be able to work,” right?
+Mr. Jekielek: “Oh, thank goodness I’m essential because otherwise, I wouldn’t be able to work.”

-Mr. Tucker: I know, but the term is a little bit funny because essential in those days meant-
+Mr. Tucker: The term is a little bit funny, because in those days what did essential mean?

-Mr. Jekielek: It meant I’m not subject to the restrictions at the level that there are and I was very happy.
+Mr. Jekielek: It meant I was not subject to the restrictions and I was very happy.

-Mr. Tucker: Right, but it became very strange because you had a whole class of people that were running around delivering groceries to the other class of people that are sitting around in their pajamas watching in Netflix.
-This went on for a very long time, and sorry if I’ve told this too many times, but I mean, the New York Times, every day you could look up the New York Times and find out what you were supposed to be doing in light of the presence of the buyers in your community, and you could type in your zip code and then pop up would come as instructions, and one of the instructions was always during the height of the pandemic, you should not travel, you should stay at home, and you should have your groceries delivered to you.
+Mr. Tucker: Yes, but it became very strange because you had a whole class of people that were running around delivering groceries to the other class of people that are sitting around in their pajamas watching Netflix.
+This went on for a very long time.
+Sorry if I’ve told this too many times, but every day you could look up the New York Times and find out what you were supposed to be doing in light of the presence of the virus in your community.
+You could type in your zip code and then, pop, up would come the instructions.
+During the height of the pandemic, one set of instructions was always that you should not travel, you should stay at home, and you should have your groceries delivered to you.

-Mr. Jekielek: Yeah.
-This is Dr. Jay Bhattacharya’s trickled down epidemiology, what he calls trickled down epidemiology.
+Mr. Jekielek: Yes.
+This is Dr. Jay Bhattacharya’s trickle-down epidemiology, what he calls trickle-down epidemiology.

-Mr. Tucker: Yeah.
-I mean the New York Times never told anybody to deliver groceries to anybody else and they didn’t do that because they know that’s not their readership.
-They wanted you to stay home and stay well.
-While we used the workers and peasants as sandbags to absorb the virus for us, to bear the primary burden of herd immunity, I mean, it was a grim creation of a caste system that became very obvious by the time the restaurants actually opened, and you suddenly find yourself wining and dining with your friends without masks on while being served by faceless people.
-That’s not the kind of country we live.
+Mr. Tucker: Yes.
+The New York Times never told anybody to deliver groceries to anybody else.
+They didn’t do that, because they know that’s not their readership.
+They wanted you to stay home and stay well, while we used the workers and peasants as sandbags to absorb the virus for us, and to bear the primary burden of herd immunity.
+It was a grim creation of a caste system that became very obvious by the time when the restaurants actually opened.
+You suddenly found yourself wining and dining with your friends without masks on, while being served by faceless people.
+That’s not the kind of country we live in.

-A commercial culture or a vibrant commercial culture is about all of us serving each other as equals, and we know this.
-Waiter comes up, “Hey, I’m Jim.
+A vibrant commercial culture is about all of us serving each other as equals, and we know this.
+The waiter comes up and says, “Hey, I’m Jim.
 How you all doing today?”